clockworkaiesh/Nanodegree-Project1/README.md

 # Nanodegree-Project1
-## Fresh Tomatoes Movie Trailers
+## Fresh Tomatoes Movie Trailer Website
-(_This project is part of Udacity's FullStack web development Nanodegree_) **Fresh Tomatoes Movie Trailers Website** Is a place where you can watch trailers of my favourite movies.
+(_This project is part of Udacity's FullStack web development Nanodegree_) **Fresh Tomatoes Movie Trailer Website** Is a place where you can watch trailers of my favourite movies.
 To watch a trailer you need to click on _movie poster_ and the trailer for it will pop up right there.

 <br>